d-woegerbauer/mendeley-json-to-bib/README.md

 1. Open Overleaf and then the bib file created by the mendeley plugin
 2. Copy the bib file
 3. Save the bib file as "mybib.bib"
+4. Have a look, if the bib = is equal to "url = " in the bib file.
+If not, replace all "bib = " with "url = " in the bib file, so it matches the url in the js file

 # 3. Convert the json file to a bib file